Christopher Robin (film): Music

 The original soundtrack to the film features original score composed by Jon Brion and Geoff Zanelli, with additional music written by Zak McNeil, Bryce Jacobs, Paul Mounsey, Philip Klein, and three songs—"Goodbye Farewell", "Busy Doing Nothing", and "Christopher Robin"—written by Disney Legend Richard M. Sherman.
 It was released on August 3, 2018 alongside the film, through Walt Disney Records.

 The film is dedicated to Jóhann Jóhannsson, who was initially hired as composer, shortly before his death on February 9, 2018.

 Visual effects

 Studios Framestore and Method Studios, led the animation for the Hundred Acre Wood characters, with VFX Supervisor Chris Lawrence and Animation Supervisor Michael Eames leading the teams.

 Release

-Christopher Robin opened Burbank on July 30, 2018, and was released on August 3, 2018, by Walt Disney Studios Motion Pictures.
+Christopher Robin opened in Burbank on July 30, 2018, and was released on August 3, 2018, by Walt Disney Studios Motion Pictures.
 The film was denied a release in China, as some have speculated it was due to censorship of Winnie-the-Pooh in China since mid-2017.
 Other industry insiders speculated it was likely due to reasons such as the film's size and the presence of other Hollywood films in the market.